TylorMayfield/session-shield/README.md

 ## Usage

-1. Build the extension: `npm run build`
+1. Install the dependencies: `npm run install`
-2. Install the extension: `npm run install`
+2. Build the extension: `npm run build`
 3. Open Chrome and navigate to `chrome://extensions/`
 4. Enable "Developer mode" in the top-right corner
 5. Click "Load unpacked" and select the `dist` directory